lgibelli/singularity-docs/index.rst

 %help
 ^^^^^

-| .. _sec:writehelpdocs: You don’t need to do much programming to add a
+| You don’t need to do much programming to add a
   section to your container.
 Just write it into a section:

 ::